-One you should find familiar, though, is Caribbean Stud Poker.
+One you should find familiar, though, is Caribbean Stud Poker, also known as Caribbean poker.
 Despite the fancy name, Caribbean Stud poker is more or less the same as good old fashioned 5-Card Stud – a game you likely played around the kitchen table with your grandparents.

-If you’ve played 5-Card Stud you have all the game knowledge you need to play Caribbean Stud right away, although there are a few key differences to take note of before you sit down:
+If you’ve played 5-Card Stud you have all the game knowledge you need to know how to play Caribbean Stud poker right away.
+However, there are a few key differences to take note of before you sit down: